MY TAPESTRIES: 35 SERIES

 THE LAND, ha'ARETZ (I-?)

-– Dreams and Realities
+– Unrealistic Dreams and Dreamlike Realities

 In spring of 2022 my husband, Steve, and I visited Israel for three weeks; it was the first time for both of us.
 Of the countless things deserving of a commentary in this tiny nation, which by the Israelis is referred to simply as Ha’aretz, The Land, I am limiting my series to places we visited and reflections I made during our three weeks stay.
 We left with a strong desire to return and to explore more of Israel’s complexities.